 The primary role of a Country Manager is to oversee the operations of a company’s affiliate in a particular country or region.
 Country Managers oversee logistics, develop new business and ensure profitability.
 They are responsible for managing overall operations, recruiting staff and creating budgets.
 Country Managers also develop and submit weekly, monthly or quarterly performance and progress reports to company headquarters.

 In every form of industry that is undergoing global growth, country managers are hired.
 A Country Manager is basically an executive position; the job growth rate for all executives is 8 percent over the period 2014-2024, according to the Bureau of Labor Statistics (BLS).
 This growth rate varies from industry to industry and is directly influenced by expansion rates and the need for extended organisations to be supervised by operations managers and other executives.

 Country Manager Duties and Responsibilities

 It is up to country managers, from communications to warehousing, to ensure that all facets of a company run smoothly.
 They guarantee that the in-country affiliate of an organization complies with all national laws and cultural guidelines.
 They also create strategies for business development and revenue enhancement.

 Implement Brand Strategies

-Country Managers are responsible for building a company’s brand in a specific country or region.
-They devise advertising and promotional plans and are involved in product positioning and global brand marketing development.
+Country Managers are responsible in a particular country or area for creating the brand of a business.
+They design advertisement and promotional campaigns and are active in the positioning of goods and the creation of global brand marketing.